Thaumantis diores

 Photo taken at Doi Inthanon National Park, Chiang Mai, Thailand. ~1100m a.s.l.

-Quite widespread across the region but is rarely common.
+Thaumantis diores is quite widespread across the region but is rarely common.
 This is another one of those species about which little appears to be known.
 Both sexes are similar in appearance but the female is slightly larger.
-Not really known but probably multivoltine with several generations per year.
+It is not really known but the species is probably multivoltine with several generations per year.

 Synonyms and previously used names: Thaumantis ramdeo

-Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Morphinae - Thaumantis - diores
+Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Satyrinae - Thaumantis - diores

 Regional Distribution: India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China